Portugal Golden Visa Private Equity Funds Compared (2026)

 - 48 months (4 years): Fortitude Special Situations II — the shortest defined lock-up

-- 60 months (5 years): Quadrantis PE Credits & Bonds – Sub B — aligns with the minimum citizenship timeline
+- 60 months (5 years): Quadrantis PE Credits & Bonds – Sub B — aligns with the minimum ARI fund-route maturity threshold, though the fund is currently marked closed in the database

 - 68 months (~5.7 years): Greenpower Fund